“Without any Proof” – comes on May 15th in your Bookshop

 With New York as a stage of glamour, speed, and chill, Glenn Harrow explores emotional manipulation, veiled threats, and the quiet question of how to stay true to yourself when your life suddenly starts running by someone else’s rules.
 The tension doesn’t come from explosions, but from looks, lines, pauses—and the sense that something is wrong long before you can prove it.

 Harrow is in his element here.
-Long regarded as an author of psychologically driven novellas, he once again shows how razor-sharp he is at exposing inner conflict, dependency, and the fine cracks in seemingly perfect facades.
+As the author of psychologically profound novellas, he demonstrates his razor-sharp ability to expose inner conflicts, dependencies, and the subtle cracks in seemingly perfect facades.

 For readers who love psychological drama, domestic-thriller vibes, and stories about toxic dynamics.
 Intense, smart, unsettling—and absolutely bingeable.